Confluence Preserve

 144 acres of agricultural and forested land strategically located at the confluence of Big Darby Creek and the Scioto River in Pickaway County

 The Confluence Preserve consists of 144 acres of agricultural and forested land strategically located at the confluence of Big Darby Creek and the Scioto River in Pickaway County.
 The property features 3,800 lineal feet of forested riparian corridor along the Big Darby and 2,750 feet along the Scioto River.
-The forested area includes large diameter cottonwoods, sugar maples and sycamore.
-The Confluence property also serves as a resting place for large numbers of migrating waterfowl.
+The property also includes 1,900 linear feet of old river oxbow that has transitioned into a linear wetland.